-Similarly, during Year 3, special focus was given to the European Parliament elections which were held in May 2014.
+Similarly, during Year 3 and 8, special focus was given to the European Parliament elections which were held in May 2014 and May 2020.
 Again, all participating schools were required to learn about the European Parliament elections, the electoral process and the importance of voting.
 Schools were also encouraged to hold mock elections during the year which allowed them to actively engage with the political, social and moral issues that concern them by giving them the opportunity to stand as party candidates and canvassers.
 Pupils voiced their opinions by engaging in creative exercises which provided an excellent introduction to the mechanics and issues involved in an election.
 The feedback was very positive from this element as pupils genuinely appreciated the different learning methods associated with the elections.
 It was also a great opportunity to involve the whole school community in the Programme.

 The Programme should culminate in an event on or around Europe Day (9 May).
 This is often a highlight of the Programme as the school community gets an opportunity to showcase and celebrate its achievements throughout the school year.

 Europe Day is a good excuse for the children and teachers to display all the Blue Star work and for the school to make a conscious effort to promote all things intercultural and European.
 The simple ideas for Europe Day often work the best!